mg31415/Manipulator/README.md

 <p><span>Angles are in degrees and displacements in mm</span></p>
 <img src="TM.png" id="TM" alt="" />
 <h1 id="visualization">visualization </h1>
-<p> Now that we have the DH paramters  we can easly derive the transformation matrices with some numpy arrays and then we can visualize the frames as a 3d scatter plot using plotly. </p>
+<p> Now that we have the DH paramters  we can easily derive the transformation matrices with some numpy arrays and then we can visualize the frames as a 3d scatter plot using plotly. </p>
 <img src="viz.png" id="viz" alt="" />

 <h1 id="control">Control</h1>
 <h2 id="manual-control">Manual control</h2>
-<p>1- On rasppery-pi 3 using Tkinter GUI you can control each servo to get the desired position and orientation.<br />
+<p>1- On rasppery-pi 3 using Tkinter GUI we can control each joint to get the desired position and orientation , or choose  specific point in space or even make incremental changes in the coordinates <br />

 2- On arduino using potentiometers mounted on a small 3d printed manipulator model.</p>
 <h1 id="references">References</h1>
 <p><span>[1]</span> F. C. Park., K. M. Lynch INTRODUCTION TO ROBOTICS MECHANICS, PLANNING, AND CONTROL.<br />